bat-z/bat-z/README.md

 4. ex friends & drama.
 Some of us do not accept their apology

-5. ppl who yume my main kins
+5. ppl who yume with Damian, Luo xiaohei, & Gus. the rest of my kins?
+IWEC

 </details>